masamatt/mjo_eq-wave_model/README.md

 # mjo_eqwave_model

 *An equatorial wave model for the Madden-Julian oscillation (MJO).
-Originally developed in 2006, retroactively made a repository.*
+Developed in 2005, posted retroactively.*
 <br>
 <br>
 <br>